 “Chemicals found at home, including those in perfumes, cigarette smoke, grass, plants, dust, and so much more, affect your pets internally by lingering on their fur,” she notes.
 “They have dander, urine, fleas, and other things that they pick up whether out on walks or in the home.”

 These allergens then become airborne and attach to beds, carpets, furniture, and linens.
 To combat this, Cocito recommends regular dog grooming.

 “We brush, de-shed, de-tangle, bathe, blow out the fur, and trim the hair to eliminate some of these issues,” she affirms.

 Dogs with severe allergies to pollen or fleas often develop hot spots or rashes that ooze and develop scabs.
-Pets who bite themselves, lose their fur or develop swollen, red skin patches should visit the veterinarian, as these conditions might require treatment with medications.
+Pets who bite themselves, lose their fur, or develop swollen, red skin patches should visit the veterinarian, as these conditions might require treatment with medications.

 3. Repair Sun-Damaged Coats

-“Just as it is for people, sun can be very damaging on your pets’ skin and hair, especially if they stay outside for long periods,” Cocito says.
+“Just as it is for people, the sun can be very damaging on your pets’ skin and hair, especially if they stay outside for long periods,” Cocito says.
 “It will lighten the fur and cause skin damage.”

 If your dog’s coat looks as faded and fried as your hair did after experimenting with too much lightening spray, don’t worry—the damage isn’t permanent.
 Those bleached hairs will eventually fall out and your dog’s glowing natural color will grow back in (just like yours did).
 But, there are a few ways to hurry the process along: